mosip/documentation/docs/upgrade-partner-certificate-expired.md

 If the user encounters this error code, it means that there is an issue with either the CA or SUBCA certificate.
 The user must resolve the CA/SUBCA issue first.

-`KER-PCM-008 Partner Organization Name not Matched`.

-If the user encounters this error code, it means that the partner's certificate has a different organization name from what the partner originally registered with.

-The registration details can be found in the `mosip_pms` partner table, where the org name is stored under the column name.

-To fix this issue manually, the user will need to update this table with the new value based on the fresh certificates.